jwodder/scoreGismu/README.md

 Alternatively, a line may contain only Lojbanized source words, in which case the weights are the number of times each word appears on the line.

-For each input line, `scoreGismu.pl` will calculate the _gismu_ that matches the given source words the best according to the scoring algorithm and will output the top scorer(s).
-Note that calculations for separate lines do not take each other into account, and so if multiple _gismu_ are produced at once, they may conflict with each other.
+For each input line, `scoreGismu.pl` will calculate the _gismu_ that match the given source words the best according to the scoring algorithm and output the top scorers.
+Note that calculations for separate lines do not take each other into account, and so if multiple _gismu_ sets are produced at once, they may conflict with each other.

 A file containing a list of pre-existing _gismu_, one per line, may optionally be specified with the `-g` switch.
 Any _gismu_ listed in this file or that